 “A Negative Moment In Time Shouldn’t Shape Your Future “

 It is one of the most common expressions: “everyone makes mistakes.”
 What a tragedy when a person has a lapse in judgment or makes a mistake earlier in life and their lives are forever shaped by that moment in time.
-At LEWIS & DICKSTEIN, P.L.L.C., our Michigan expungement attorneys cannot stand by idly and watch our client’s lives be ruined by some aberration in their lives that occurred years prior.
+At LEWIS & DICKSTEIN, P.L.L.C., our Michigan expungement attorneys cannot stand by idly and watch our clients’ lives be ruined by some aberration that occurred years prior.

 Michigan law provides for the opportunity to seek an expungement of a criminal conviction if all of the requirements of the expungement statute are met, even if there are prior multiple convictions under certain limited circumstances.
 When all the requirements are met, the judge who hears the motion must be convinced thoroughly that the petitioner has been rehabilitated and that the expungement is in society’s best interest.
 Convincing a judge that a petitioner meets this very high standard is a daunting challenge that the expert expungement attorneys with LEWIS & DICKSTEIN, P.L.L.C. have taken years to craft and perfect.
 We will maximize our client’s chances of having a much-deserved second chance at having a clean record.

 The minimum requirements under the Expungement Statute include:

 Only one felony conviction in your lifetime.
 For purposes of the expungement law, “conviction” is defined as a judgment entered by a court upon a plea of guilty, guilty but mentally ill, or nolo contendere, or a jury verdict or a court finding that a defendant is guilty or guilty but mentally ill.
-If you have a felony and up to 2 misdemeanors, you may still be eligible to file for an expungement.
+Even if you have a felony and up to 2 misdemeanors, you may still be eligible to file for an expungement.
 If you only have two misdemeanors, you can apply to have one or both convictions set aside.

-Convictions of certain offenses will disqualify you from being granted an expungement.
+Convictions for certain offenses will disqualify you from being granted an expungement.
 Those include: